Professional Services Agreement

-WHEREAS, County operates health care facilities collectively known as “San Mateo Medical Center” (SMMC); and
+WHEREAS, County operates health care facilities collectively known as the “San Mateo Medical Center”.

-WHEREAS, it is necessary and desirable that Contractor be retained for the purpose of performing professional services described in this Agreement for SMMC; and
+WHEREAS, it is necessary and desirable that Contractor be retained for the purpose of performing professional services described for the San Mateo Medical Center; and

 NOW, THEREFORE, in consideration of the mutual agreements set out below, the parties agree as follows:

 1.1 Organizational Status

 The term “Contractor” shall included all Contractor’s representatives, employees, shareholders, partners, subcontractors, and agents providing services in San Mateo County under this Agreement, i.e. every members of a medical group that contracts with the County shall be considered a “Contractor, for purposes of complying with this Agreement.